rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

                     }
                 );

-You can also sort with a user-defined function.
+Sorting also can be done with a user-defined function:

     :::javascript
     // order by one attribute